May 5, 2019

 quiet about these places.

-This past winter we visited one of our favorite spots.
-It's
+It was this past winter when we visited one of our favorite

-a place that just a few years ago was unknown to the masses and
+spots.
+It's a place that just a few years ago was unknown to

-now has busloads of tourists at it's entrance.
-Still, it's
+the masses and now busloads of tourists can be seen at it's

-get there and grab a spot.
-I know the place well and
+and grab a spot.
+I know the place well and with all

 As we drove in we saw several campers along the side of the